 Five Factors That Go Into Most Case Results

-One of the most common questions we receive from potential clients is: “How much is the average settlement for an injury like mine?”
+One of the most common questions we receive from potential clients is: “How much is the average settlement for a car accident with neck and back injuries?”

 The truth is, settlements vary widely and depend on factors that are unique to each type of accident.
 We’ve listed some of them below and discuss how each one can alter the value of your case.

 Neck and back injuries are not all created equal.
 They may consist of soft tissue injuries, which typically heal with a few weeks of rest, or they may involve the spinal cord and result in permanent paralysis.
 An injured individual can treat such injuries with over-the-counter or prescription pain relievers, or they may require multiple surgeries to repair.
 The more severe the injury, the more money is needed to repair and rehabilitate the victim.